EsupPortail/Esup-Pod/docs/4.x/Installation/optional/bbb-infrastructure-migration-install_en.md

 If needed, this plugin also allows live streaming (RTMP stream) of a BigBlueButton course.

 This plugin `bbb-recorder` had already been used for the old system, in Pod v2 (see [ESUP-Portail Documentation](https://www.esup-portail.org/wiki/x/AgCBNg)) and has been used successfully many times.

+> ⚠️ As of July 2025, there appears to be an incompatibility between bbb-recorder and the latest versions of google-chrome-stable: to convert videos from a BBB 2.2 instance, it was necessary to downgrade `google-chrome-stable` from version 139 to 128 in order to download the recordings.

 #### Functioning of `bbb-recorder`